+The name Alldean is of Anglo-Saxon origin and came from when the family lived in an enclosed place.
 The surname Alldean literally means dweller at the old enclosure or dwelling.

 Early Origins of the Alldean family

 The surname Alldean was first found in Essex, Suffolk and Yorkshire at Aldham.
 In all cases, the place name meant "the old homestead," or "homestead of a man called Ealda," from the Old English personal name + "ham."

 Aldham, Essex and Aldham, Suffolk were both listed in the Domesday Book of 1086 and both were listed under the same spelling, Aldeham.

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Early History of the Alldean family

 This web page shows only a small excerpt of our Alldean research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldean History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldean History in all our PDF Extended History products and printed products wherever possible.

 Alldean Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Alldean are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-The variations of the name Alldean include: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+The variations of the name Alldean include: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.